 Two main criteria for the evaluation of this algorithm are efficiency and accuracy.
-These are roughly determined by the two phases: efficiency is mainly related to the searching phase, while accuracy is mainly related to the target-locating phase.
-To evaluate the performance of the algorithm, we divided the agents into groups and took the following measurements: the average time needed for a swarm to detect and locate a target (Average time), the average distance between the actual and estimated target positions (Average error), and the percentage of registered positions that are not within any actual sensing radius (False registers percentage).
-Note that false registers are not included in the average error calculation.
+The two criteria are roughly determined by the two different phases: efficiency is mainly related to the swarming phase, while accuracy is mainly related to the target-locating phase.
+To evaluate the performance of the algorithm, we used the following measurements: the average time needed for the group to locate one target (average time), the average distance between the actual and estimated target positions (average error), and the percentage of registered positions that are not within any actual sensing radius (false register).
+Note that the false registers are not included in the average error calculation.